-A. General Provisions

-- 1. For a student enrolled in grades 3 through 12, an extended suspension may occur when the Superintendent/Designee has determined that either: - a.
+- A. General Provisions - 1.
+For a student enrolled in grades 3 through 12, an extended suspension may occur when the Superintendent/Designee has determined that either: - a.
 The student's return to school prior to the completion of the suspension period would pose an imminent threat of serious harm to other students, staff, or others; or - b.
 The student has engaged in chronic and extreme disruption of the educational process that has created a substantial barrier to learning for other students across the school day, and other available and appropriate behavioral and disciplinary interventions have been exhausted. - 2.
 For a student enrolled in grades 3 through 12, expulsion may occur when the Superintendent/Designee has determined that the student's return to school prior to the completion of the expulsion period would pose an imminent threat of serious harm to other students, staff, or others.
-For a student enrolled in Pre-Kindergarten through Grade 2 expulsion may occur only if required by federal law.
+For a student enrolled in prekindergarten through grade 2 expulsion may occur only if required by federal law.

 - 3. The Superintendent/Designee will limit the duration of the exclusion to the shortest period practicable. - 4.
-The school system will provide the excluded student with comparable educational services and appropriate behavioral support services to promote successful return to the student's regular academic program. - 5.
+The HCPSS will provide the excluded student with comparable educational services and appropriate behavioral support services to promote successful return to the student's regular academic program. - 5.
 Any student suspended or expelled from school will remain off all HCPSS properties for the duration of the suspension or expulsion unless prior authorization has been granted by the school principal. - 6.
-Students who are expelled may request reinstatement from the Superintendent/Designee, who makes all determinations in such matters.

-B. General Procedures
+Students who are expelled may request reinstatement from the Superintendent/Designee, who makes all determinations in such matters. - B. General Procedures

-For cases in which a principal determines that a suspension exceeding ten (10) school days or expulsion for 45 days or more is warranted, he/she will issue a tenday suspension, make a written recommendation to the Superintendent/Designee, and inform the student and the student's parent of the reason(s) for the suspension and recommendation to the Superintendent/Designee.
+For cases in which a principal determines that a suspension exceeding ten (10) school days or expulsion for 45 school days or more is warranted, he/she will issue a ten-day suspension, make a written recommendation to the Superintendent/Designee, and inform the student and the student's parent of the reason(s) for the suspension and recommendation to the Superintendent/Designee.
 Verbal communication is to be attempted in cases of suspension.
 However, other forms of notification may be utilized when verbal communication cannot be established including the use of written notices, email, and administrative conferences with the student and the parent.
 If a student is suspended he/she will not be released from school during the initial day of suspension without parent notification.

-1. Investigations

-- a.
+- 1. Investigations - a.
 Upon receipt of a written report from a principal requesting an extended suspension or an expulsion, the Superintendent/Designee will promptly make a thorough investigation of the matter. - b.
 If after the investigation the Superintendent/Designee finds that an extended suspension or an expulsion is warranted, the Superintendent/Designee will promptly arrange a conference to explain the outcome of the investigation with the student and the student's parent. - c.
-The process described in B.1. a-b. above will be completed by the 10th school day of the initial suspension.
-If additional time is necessary to complete the process, either because of delays due to parent unavailability or due to the complexity of the investigation, the student will be allowed to return to school, unless the Superintendent/Designee
+The process described in B.1.a-b. above will be completed by the 10th school day of the initial suspension.
+If additional time is necessary to complete the process, either because of delays due to parent unavailability or due to the complexity of the investigation, the student will be allowed to return to school, unless the Superintendent/Designee determines that the student's return to school would pose an imminent threat of serious harm to other students, staff, or others.